aam051102/neuronsinc-login/README.md

 If I had more time:

--   I would have liked to find a better way to place the "HUB" on the logo.
--   I would have developed a better validation system.
--   I would have chosen better class names in the main component.
+-   I would have made more visual changes for the password showing/hiding.